What Is a Kinesthetic Learner?

 3. Enjoy Using Manipulatives

-Kinesthetic learners can get really excited for activities like science experiments in which they can use different tools and instruments.
+Kinesthetic learners can get really excited about activities like science experiments in which they can use different tools and instruments.
 Additionally, they’ll learn from seeing the science lesson demonstrated in a real-life situation.
 Manipulatives allow students direct involvement with the material that they are learning, which is often preferred over worksheets or reading from a book.
-Creating hands-on experiences is crucial for this learning style.
+Creating hands-on experiences and physical engagement is crucial for this type of learner.

 4. Excellent Physical Memory